xuanxu/starmatrix/docs/configuration.rst

         m_max             # Maximum mass (in solar masses) for the resulting Q-Matrices.
 Default: 40.0 total_time_steps  # Total time steps for integration.
 Default value: 300 binary_fraction   # Fraction of binary systems.
-Default value: 0.15 dtd_sn            # Delay time distribution to use for Supernovas.
+Default value: 0.15 dtd_sn            # Delay time distribution to use for Supernovae.
 Default value: rpl sn_yields         # Dataset for Supernovae yields.
 Default value: iwa1998 output_dir        # Name of the directory where results are written.
 Defaults to "results" matrix_headers    # Flag to include headers in the qm-matrices file.
 Default value: yes